CatalinCraciun2002/NNFS_Adaptation/README.md

 datasets: MINST_fashion, the closing stock price of Google for the last 5 years and the Spiral dataset, provided by the nnfs package, used in the book.\
-The aim of making this project was learning fundamental Neuronal Networks and python concepts while getting familiar working with various datasets. \
+The aim of making this project was learning fundamental Neural Networks and python concepts while getting familiar working with various datasets. \
-In this project I have compared my own neuronal network implementations with the tensorflow's keras implementations of the same classes in order to better interpret the qualitative results. \
+In this project I have compared my own Neural network implementations with the tensorflow's keras implementations of the same classes in order to better interpret the qualitative results. \